The Trapped Librarian

 More Library Organization Ideas

-I’ve got more school library organization help for you in this Library Organization Kit.
+I’ve got more school library organization help for you in this August Library Bundle.
 Click here to take a look at the preview now!

 Be the light!